Explore Paris with ArcGIS Online

 - Locate the layer named Fontaines sur l'espace public à Paris and click the Add button to add the layer to the map.

 This layer contains data of water fountains in public spaces in the city.
-It is provided by the city's water department—Mairie de Paris / Direction de la Propreté et de l'Eau—via Esri France.
+It is provided by the city's water department—Mairie de Paris / Direction de la Propreté et de l'Eau—through Esri France.

-- Click the back button to return to the Contents pane.
+- On the Contents toolbar, click the Layers button to return to the Layers pane.

 - On the map, click any point in the Fontaines layer.

-A pop-ups appears, providing more information about each water fountain, including its address.
+A pop-up appears, providing more information about each water fountain, including its address.
 The informational elements that are tied to each location are called attributes.

 - Close the pop-up.